steelswords/blog/content/blog/lets-build-a-cross-compiler.md

 In the future, if I ever need to make a cross compiler, I'm going to build it with crosstool-ng.
-There is no reason not to, and it made the whole process super easy, clean, and reproducable.
+There is no reason not to, and it made the whole process super easy, clean, and reproducible.
 Three wonderful things to see in the mess of complexity that is computer programming.